sigmonsays/sigmonsays.github.io/src/content/post/ban-systemd.md

 More updates to follow..
 =============================

-I'm pretty entertained but really saddened by the fact.
+I'm pretty entertained but really saddened by the current situation.
 I joined the IRC room to ask abuot a bug and only got racial comments and vulgar language when I inquired about a bug.
 We didn't even get to discussing the technical reasons, I had to leave the channel.
 I might try again later, I am curious.